box-project/box/doc/configuration.md

 file that will contain the comment.
 Like banner, the comment must not already be enclosed in a comment block.

-The base-path (string) setting is used to specify where all of the relative file paths should resolve to.
-This does not, however, alter where the built PHAR will be stored (see: output).
-By default, the base path is the directory containing the configuration file.

-The blacklist (string[]) setting is a list of files that must not be added.
-The files blacklisted are the ones found using the other available configuration settings: directories, directories-bin, files, files-bin, finder, finder-bin.
-Note that directory separators are automatically corrected to the platform specific version.

-Assuming that the base directory path is /home/user/project:

-{
-    "blacklist": [
-        "path/to/file/1"
-        "path/to/file/2"
-    ],
-    "directories": ["src"]
-}

-The following files will be blacklisted:

-- /home/user/project/src/path/to/file/1
-- /home/user/project/src/path/to/file/2

-But not these files:

-- /home/user/project/src/another/path/to/file/1
-- /home/user/project/src/another/path/to/file/2

 The bootstrap (string) setting allows you to specify a PHP file that will be